-Mr. West's favourite mathematician is Katherine Johnson who was an American mathematician.
+Mr. West's favourite mathematician is Dorothy Vaughan who was an American mathematician.
 She worked at NASA in the 1960's on the project which eventually put the first man on the moon.
-She was able to perform complex calculations manually before computers could perform the calculations.
-You can find out about her time at NASA in the film 'Hidden Figures'
+She was able to perform complex calculations manually before computers were invented.